A secured loan uses collateral to reduce lender risk and improve approval chances.

 2. Compare options and review qualifications

-It’s a good idea to compare loan offers and terms from at least a few different lenders.
-You’ll also want to make sure that you qualify for a secured loan before you apply.
-Each lender sets its own qualifications for secured loans, including income, credit score and debt-to-income (DTI) ratio requirements.
-The application process at each lender may be slightly different.
+Research and compare loan offers from at least a few different lenders.
+Make sure that you qualify for the secured loan you’re interested in before you apply.
+Each lender sets its own qualifications for secured loans, such as income, credit score and debt-to-income (DTI) ratio requirements.

 - Proof of address